past-repo/Paddle-lite2/doc/design/python/user_interface.md

 ## Basic Concepts
 ### Variable
-A `Variable` represents shared, persistent state manipulated by a Paddle model program.
+A `Variable` represents shared, persistent state manipulated by a Paddle program.

-Variables are maintained by `pd.Variable` class, each `pd.Variable` represents a tensor whose value can be changed by running ops on it.
+Variables are maintained by `pd.Variable` class, each `pd.Variable` represents a tensor whose value can be changed by ops.

-A basic way to create a variable is:
+A basic way to create a variable is

 ```python
 import paddle as pd